BenjaminAbt/SustainableCode/csharp/in-parameter/readme.md

 - With `in` the semantic changes and the value is passed by reference.
 - This leads to the fact that the runtime must create a copy, which costs time.
 - However, there are scenarios, such as large readonly structs, where the in behavior has advantages and should! even be used.
+- In .NET 8, the performance difference is not as huge as in .NET 7.

 ## ⌨️ Run this sample